Vodafone 5G coverage and roll-out

 545.6Mbps (RootMetrics)

-Similarly, RootMetrics data from the second half of 2022 found that Vodafone’s median 5G download speed was 107.4Mbps, so that’s in line with Opensignal’s average.
-The same report put Vodafone’s 95th percentile 5G speed (which should be close to the maximum recorded) at 322Mbps, and its 5th percentile (which should be close to its slowest recorded 5G speed) at 8.1Mbps.
+Similarly, RootMetrics data from the second half of 2023 found that Vodafone’s median 5G download speed was 158.3Mbps, though EE and Three both have it beat here.
+The same report put Vodafone’s 95th percentile 5G speed (which should be close to the maximum recorded) at 401.8Mbps, and its 5th percentile (which should be close to its slowest recorded 5G speed) at 11.6Mbps.

-An even older RootMetrics report (from 2020) meanwhile recorded a maximum download speed on Vodafone of 545.6Mbps, which is among the highest recorded speeds we’ve seen for the network.
+However, a much older RootMetrics report (from 2020) recorded a maximum download speed on Vodafone of 545.6Mbps, which is among the highest recorded speeds we’ve seen for the network.

-Indeed, Vodafone’s 4G speeds tend to average around 22.4Mbps based on October 2020 data from Opensignal.
+Indeed, Vodafone’s 4G speeds tend to average around 22.4Mbps based on October 2020 data from Opensignal (which we’re using because recent reports don’t break out 4G speeds).
 Even peak 4G speeds in the UK tend to be under 100Mbps, and 3G speeds are slower still, so 5G on Vodafone should be a significant upgrade.

 Latency